Company Name Logo Quiz-Tree

 Spanish Vocabulary

 You're standing in a market in a Spanish-speaking city, you want to ask the price, and the right words need to be ready.
 These Spanish vocabulary quizzes give you exactly those words, building a beginner's foundation topic by topic with audio throughout.
 Essential Spanish Vocabulary for Beginners Each quiz matches Spanish words to their English meanings, with later sets adding listening, spelling, and full sentences.
 You will learn question words like dónde (where), greetings such as mucho gusto (nice to meet you), home words like cocina (kitchen), colors, numbers, and the travel and business terms a trip or a job calls for.
 The sets stretch into describing people, jobs, school, nature, entertainment, and the tricky business of cognates and false friends.
 Earlier words spiral back in harder formats, so nothing you learn quietly slips away.
 Spanish Vocabulary with Audio Pronunciation Many quizzes include audio, so you hear each word spoken and match the sound to its spelling.
 Hearing a word like buenos días (good morning) said aloud helps you catch it when a native speaker uses it at full speed.
 Where a Single Accent Changes Everything A written accent does a lot of work in Spanish.
 Cómo (how) with an accent asks a question, while como (I eat, or like) without one does not, and the same goes for qué versus que.
 One word can stretch too, since techo covers both a ceiling inside and a roof on top.
 A handful of well-placed phrases changes how a trip feels, since people warm up fast when you make the effort, and because the sets cover the situations travelers meet first, you get an outsized payoff for a small amount of study.
 Watch for the false friends too, like estufa, which means stove across most of Latin America but a space heater in Spain, so the same word can point to two very different things depending on where you are.
-Start with the situation you will meet first, whether that is the market or the introductions, and try the free interactive Spanish quizzes.
+Start with the situation you will meet first, whether that is the market or the introductions, and try these interactive Spanish quizzes.

 20 topics